hax/hax.github.com/2020/tc39-feb-this/slide.md

 <!-- method is just functions property -->
 <!-- common OO terminology -->

-A method expect correct `this` argument provided when invoked by the caller
+A "real" method expect correct
+`this` argument to be provided by the caller when it is invoked

 ```js
 obj.method();